amcginlay/ops-manager-automation-cc/README.md

 ## Teardown

-The following steps will help you when you'ready to dispose of everything.
+The following steps will help you when you're ready to dispose of everything.

 Use the `om` tool to delete the installation (be careful, you will __not__ be asked to confirm this operation):